Method for using nitrite test box and nitrate test paper

-In the water quality, plant decay, fish excrement excrement, etc. will produce ammonia, nitrogen is the main element of protein, mainly in the atmosphere, organisms and minerals.
+In the water quality, plants decay, fish excrement excrement, etc. will produce ammonia, nitrogen is the main element of protein, mainly in the atmosphere, organisms and minerals.
 Digestive bacteria will convert ammonia into nitrite and nitrate.
 Nitrate is a nutrient for plant growth, it will promote the growth and development of plants, and will lead to the growth of algae.

 Excessive nitrite can cause hemorrhagic disease, which is an important factor that induces fulminant disease.
 When it is higher than 0.5, it will cause disease or death of fish.
 In the fishery standard, the concentration of nitrite is 0-0.02mg/L, ammonia nitrogen Concentration of 0-0.02mg/L ammonia nitrogen is too high will damage the gills of fish and mussels, above 0.5 will cause inability to eat and breathe until death.